jdoleary/Spellmasons/docs/CriticalPath.md

     - **Email streamers**, try to set up a multiplayer stream on release day
     - Reach out to translators
     - Multiplayer
-        - Support hosting a server from in the game exe
+        - LAN hosting: Support hosting a server from in the game exe
         - Server Browser
         - Multiplayer save load with "take over player"
         - Notify when version isn't same